junxzm1990/x86-sok/README.md

 };
 ```

-The modified `GCC` emits corresponding `directives` to pass the boundary of function, basic block and the information of jump tables.
-At the assembler side, we could reconstruct these information when handling specific directive.
-In order to represent these informaton, we could use following structures:
+The modified `GCC` emits corresponding `directives` to pass the boundary of function, basic block, and the information of jump tables.
+On the assembler side, we could reconstruct this information when handling specific directives.
+In order to represent the information, we could use the following structures:

 ```c
 // basic block related information